ashwath-karthikeyan/home-automation/README.md

 # home-automation

-Sending data via MQTT between Raspberry Pi and ESP8266 using Python programming and Mosquitto.
+Control home appliances, by sending signals via MQTT between Raspberry Pi and ESP8266, built on Python.
 <br>
 Display website and control on/off signals using Django and HTML templates.